-(iv) In the context of the discussion of (i), it is of interest to recall that various "Grothendieck Conjecture-type results" in anabelian geometry [e.g., over p-adic local fields and finite fields] - i.e., which may be thought of as comparison isomorphisms between polynomial-function-theoretic and group-theoretic collections of morphisms - are obtained precisely by considering the "Galois evaluation" via Kummer theory of polynomial functions or differential forms at various rational points - cf. the theory of [pGC]; [Cusp], §2.
+(iv) In the context of the discussion of (i), it is of interest to recall that various "Grothendieck Conjecture-type results" in anabelian geometry [e.g., over p-adic local fields and finite fields] - i.e., which may be thought of as comparison isomorphisms between polynomial-function-theoretic and group-theoretic collections of morphisms - are obtained precisely by combining various considerations particular to the situation of interest with the "Galois evaluation" via Kummer theory of polynomial functions or differential forms at various rational points - cf. the theory of [pGC]; [Cusp], §2.

 Remark 3.6.3.
-Before proceeding, we make some observations concerning basepoints in the context of the "non-ring/scheme-theoretic filters" discussed in Remark 3.6.2.
+Before proceeding, we make some observations concerning base-points in the context of the "non-ring/scheme-theoretic filters" discussed in Remark 3.6.2.